 We’re sure you’ve heard the latest news, remote work is here to stay.

-There are many reasons why companies should support their remote employees just as much as those in-house, so below we have pulled together the five most salient reasons.
+There are many benefits of remote perks, so below we have pulled together the five most salient reasons.
 Note that executing on this can help you attract and retain top talent around the world as competition is more fierce than ever.

 Belonging is defined as “a sense of fitting in or feeling like you are an important member of a group.”
 Belonging is feeling appreciated.
 It’s feeling valued, understood, and even worthy.